-Bhogichi Bhaji – A traditional Mahrashtrian curry that celebrates the seasonal bounty of winter vegetables along with healthy and aromatic sauce made from coconut, peanuts and sesame seeds.
+Bhogichi Bhaji is a traditional Maharashtrian curry that celebrates the seasonal bounty of winter vegetables along with healthy and aromatic sauce made from coconut, peanuts and sesame seeds.

 I love to celebrate holidays!
 I love to think and reflect back on memories of my childhood when my mom’s energy and enthusiasm filled our home with excitement and happiness!
 She would make some special dishes, desserts and we always had family and friends to share and enjoy with.
 Now, I love to take time for my family for every festival and make sure we do something special.
 We talk about the festival and why it is celebrated.
 And of course, it always includes the traditional dishes and sweets we savor together as a family.

-This super healthy dish consisting of five different winter vegetables is passed from generation to generation and is an integral part of this festive celebration.
+This super healthy dish consisting of five different winter vegetables is a heritage recipe passed over generations and is an integral part of this festive celebration.
 Today I am sharing my grandma’s recipe that uses carrots, fresh green chickpeas, flat green beans, baby eggplant and tomatoes.
 You can always substitute with any seasonal winter vegetables.
 I like it with multi-grain or millet bread topped with sesame seeds.

 Here are the vegetables I traditionally use.
-The sauce is so yummy that it also taste greats with other vegetables like potatoes, cauliflower or string beans.
+The sauce is so yummy that it also tastes great with other vegetables like potatoes, cauliflower or string beans.

 I usually prepare the flat green green beans and peel the fresh chickpeas out of the pods few days before: